sharedvolume/nfs-server-controller/PROJECT.md

 ## License

-This project is licensed under the MIT License, making it freely available for both personal and commercial use.
+This project is licensed under the Apache License 2.0, providing enterprise-grade legal clarity and broad commercial compatibility for organizations of all sizes.

+## About SharedVolume

+The NFS Server Controller is a core component of the SharedVolume ecosystem, a comprehensive suite of enterprise storage orchestration solutions designed for production Kubernetes environments.
+SharedVolume provides professional-grade storage management tools built for reliability, scalability, and enterprise compliance.

 ## Contributing